nfasano/movie_recsys/README.md

     * [Bash script for executing code through the Slurm scheduler](#2-bash-script-for-executing-code-through-the-slurm-scheduler-github-repo)
 * [Relevant Course Work](#relevant-course-work)
 * [More About Me (Fun/Miscellaneous)](#more-about-me-funmiscellaneous)

-Get your recommended movies now by following [this link](https://nmfasano5-content-based-movie-recommendation-system.hf.space).

 ## Introduction: motivation, dataset and model overview, and the deployed recommender